Flymetothemoon93/GMFPIdentifier/README.md

   ```

 - **Permissions**: If you encounter permissions issues, ensure that you have execution permissions for the `interproscan.sh` script.

-- **Execution Format Error**: If you encounter format errors, make sure you are running the script on the appropriate operating system and have all necessary dependencies installed.

 ## License